Interview by Jacobo García

-Her work along stage director Jordi Purtí combines contemporary dancers with reactive visuals producing breathtaking, sublime, visual poems.
-The pure aesthetics of motion are wonderfully threaded with a clean aesthetic, the dancer, flowing, being centre and source of visual thrill, external to itself but internal, all at the same time.
-The show, Pirouette en Re Menor is carried out by Múcab Dans, a dance company from Catalonia that specialises in contemporary dance with an edge for technology and multimedia.
+Her work with stage director Jordi Purtí combines contemporary dancers with reactive visuals producing breathtaking, sublime visual poems.
+The pure aesthetics of motion are wonderfully threaded with a clean aesthetic, the dancer, flowing, being the centre and source of visual thrill, external to itself but internal, all at the same time.
+The show, Pirouette en Re Menor, is carried out by Múcab Dans, a dance company from Catalonia specialising in contemporary dance with an edge for technology and multimedia.
 The production toured cities around Europe from 2011 to 2013.

 For those that are not familiar with your work, could you tell us a little bit about your background and your development as an artist?

-Can you explain us a bit more what kind of devices do you build for a specific set?
+Can you explain to us a bit more about what kind of devices you build for a specific set?
 What is the process behind it?

-I base a lot my work in loops, repetition, simplicity, textures.
-In my last project, I’m using analogue components more often than ever, trying to mix the digital and analogue world thanks to digital fabrication and fast prototyping.
+I base much of my work on loops, repetition, simplicity, and textures.
+In my last project, I’m using analogue components more often than ever, trying to mix the digital and analogue worlds thanks to digital fabrication and fast prototyping.
 Also, I am recording my own footage to later post-produce it and adapt it to my needs.
-Honestly, I follow my feelings and intuition to develop the sets, there is no specific rule.
+Honestly, I follow my feelings and intuition to develop the sets.
+There is no specific rule.

-You’re a truly multidisciplinary artist, your works involve visuals, generative content creation, wearables, fabrication… which one is more challenging for you?.
+You’re a truly multidisciplinary artist.
+Your works involve visuals, generative content creation, wearables, and fabrication; which one is more challenging for you?

-For now, I’m very intrigued about Shaders and GLSL, it’s the next step for me; being able to develop more stable and high-performance real-time graphics.
+For now, I’m very intrigued about Shaders and GLSL.
+It’s the next step for me; being able to develop more stable and high-performance real-time graphics.
 Because my background is not technical, I found the curve of this type of learning quite steep.
 I want to be a better programmer, even if I can really self-proclaim myself as one.
-Also, I am learning about a more deep and technical use of digital fabrication, since I’m working at a Fab Lab, I can do my own research and take advantage of having all this machinery close and available.
+Also, I am learning about a more deep and more technical use of digital fabrication.
+Since I’m working at a Fab Lab, I can do my own research and take advantage of having all this machinery close and available.

 What artistic discipline you’ll love to get involved in the near future?

-I didn’t live that moment in the 90’s, so I can’t really apply “ideas” or aesthetics with which I’m not familiar with; to be honest.
-I have listened to his music and live sets, to understand the rhythms, mood and vibe, and let my imagination figure out which style or aesthetics can fit in with it.
-I think that (we) visual artists have our own tricks and aesthetic obsessions and we are always looking for different ways to apply them.
+I didn’t live that moment in the 90s, so I can’t really apply “ideas” or aesthetics with which I’m not familiar, to be honest.
+I have listened to his music and live sets to understand the rhythms, mood and vibe and let my imagination figure out which style or aesthetics fits.
+I think that visual artists have our own tricks and aesthetic obsessions, and we always look for different ways to apply them.

-The magic happens when we are able to link these two different languages into a closed performance.
-We both have our own styles, Mira festival made the curatorial work of getting us together for this event, thinking that our work can complement each other well.
-We talked a little before the festival, he showed me the musical line of his set and I showed him the last stuff I was working on; the idea is to freely develop our own styles and find a point in common, If I can’t ask him to play a specific note, he shouldn’t ask me to project a specific colour.
+The magic happens when we can link these two languages to a closed performance.
+We both have our own styles.
+Mira festival made the curatorial work of getting us together for this event, thinking that our work could complement each other well.
+We talked a little before the festival, he showed me the musical line of his set, and I showed him the last stuff I was working on; the idea is to freely develop our own styles and find a point in common, If I can’t ask him to play a specific note, he shouldn’t ask me to project a specific colour.

-For me this is a very challenging performance; first, I’m not used to working with artists that I don’t know or perform in this kind of live sets within a festival context.
+This is a very challenging performance; first, I’m not used to working with artists I don’t know or perform in this kind of live set within a festival context.
 Second, the aspect ratio of the screen in the main stage is very special in terms of composition, ultra-extended and panoramic.
-This Saturday, I’ll split the performance into three scenes, maybe I did some spoilers on social networks, but It will be mainly darkness; some distorted human forms, glitches and more delicate but geometric textures.
+This Saturday, I’ll split the performance into three scenes, maybe I did some spoilers on social networks, but It will be mainly darkness, distorted human forms, glitches and more delicate but geometric textures.

 What is your chief enemy of creativity?